benduong2001/benduong2001.github.io/food_recommendation_intro.md

-# Food Recommendation Data Science Project
+# Restaurant Recommendation Data Science Project

 ![](images/images_food_recommendation/foodcluster.png)
 * **We can recommend a user of user-group 7 (pizza-lovers), to a restaurant of restaurant-group 9 (pizzarias).
 Or dessert lovers (user groups 2, 5, 19) to dessert restaurants (restaurant-group 7).
 Or seafood-lovers (user-groups 1, 16) to seafood restaurants (restaurant-group 8).**